em3ndez/tiny-web-server/README.md

 Notes:

-1. `target` is what Maven would use, but we're not using Maven for this repo (we did to discover the dependency tree)
+1. `target/` is what Maven would use, but we're not using Maven for this repo (we did to discover the dependency tree - a python3 script)
 2. Both Java sources have packages.
 While it is conventional to have sources in a dir tree that represents the package, you don't have to

 Stats about TinyWeb: